-Directors of the Company control directly and indirectly 28.03% (2013: 28.1%) of the voting shares of the Company.
-During the current and comparative year, the Company was owed an amount of €350,000 from one of its directors which amount was repayable on demand, unsecured and interest free.
-During the year, the director entered into a novation agreement with the parent company for the assumption of the debt due to the Company.
+Directors of the Company control directly and indirectly 28.03% (2014: 28.03%) of the voting shares of the Company.
+As at 31 December 2013, the Company was owed an amount of €350,000 from one of its directors.
+The amount was repayable on demand, unsecured and interest free.
+During the comparative year, the director entered into a novation agreement with the parent company for the assumption of the debt due to the Company.